Getting Docker Images from EdgeX Nexus Repository

-The operations to pull the images and run the Nexus Repository is the same as when using EdgeX images from Docker Hub (see Getting Started with Docker).
+The operations to pull the images and run the Nexus Repository containers are the same as when using EdgeX images from Docker Hub (see Getting Started with Docker).

-To get containers from the Nexus Repository, in a command terminal, change directories to the location of your downloaded Nexus Docker Compose yaml.
+To get container images from the Nexus Repository, in a command terminal, change directories to the location of your downloaded Nexus Docker Compose yaml.
 Rename the file to docker-compose.yml.
 Then run the following command in the terminal to pull (fetch) and then start the EdgeX Nexus-image containers.

 docker-compose up -d